Postcodes in the United Kingdom: Overview

 The overwhelming majority of postcodes in the 121 postcode areas are "geographic", and provide routing instructions to a defined set of addresses.

 Some postcodes (areas, districts, sectors and specific postcodes) are alternatively or additionally functional rather than purely operational.
 These are generally termed "non-geographic post codes".
-Non-geographic codes are used for both sorting/routing and applying specific customer-requested services.
-Most non-geographic postcodes are listed in the PAF, which indicates the "Out Date" (first issue), Large User recipient, special functions/services and the matching geographical (district/sector) for each non-geographic postcode.
+Non-geographic codes are used for both sorting, routing and applying specific customer-requested services.
+Most non-geographic postcodes are listed in the PAF, which indicates the "Out Date" (first issue), Large User recipient, special functions and services and the matching geographical (district or sector) for each non-geographic postcode.

-"Non-geographic" postcodes may be allocated only to Large Users (by reason just of the mail volume) and/or for additional purposes, many of which were introduced after, or have significantly evolved since, the introduction of the current post code system.
-These include: Admail, "bulk mail" or other large volumes (government and business), centralised opening and/or scanning of inward mail, competitions, parcel returns, direct marketing and PO boxes.
+"Non-geographic" postcodes may be allocated only to Large Users (by reason just of the mail volume) or for additional purposes many of which were introduced after or have significantly evolved since the introduction of the current post code system.
+These include: Admail, "bulk mail" or other large volumes (government and business), centralised opening and scanning of inward mail, competitions, parcel returns, direct marketing and PO boxes.
 These postcodes are also referred to as "business service indicator addresses".

-Non-geographic postcodes cannot be used for identifying location, estimating distance or route finding in SatNav systems..
+Non-geographic postcodes cannot be used for identifying location, estimating distance or route finding in SatNav systems.

 As with standard postcodes, non-geographic postcodes may be terminated as the business becomes defunct or services adapted or transferred transferred e.g. Jobcentre (as part of the Department for Work and Pensions) typically had the AA98 or AA99 district in many postcode areas but each office is now allocated a specific postcode in the WV98 and WV99 districts, with the physical mail for each local office delivered to the centralised location, and sorted according to individual office and DWP operational areas, and then subsequently routed to the local office in electronic format.).
 Some districts are dual purpose (they have both geographic and non-geographic postcodes).
 Separate sectors will be allocated to geographic addressees and non-geographic addresses.